qiyanjun/books2read/_posts/2019-12-12-BookofWhy.md

 for this includes a construction by Thomas Richard and James Robins incorporating counterfactuals into graphical cause-and-effect models, thereby unifying various threads of the causal inference literature. [“Single world intervention graphs (SWIGS): A unification of the counterfactual and graphical approaches to causality.”
 April 2013.] "

-- CHAPTER 6 Paradoxes Galore!
-189
+- CHAPTER 7 Beyond Adjustment: The Conquest of Mount Intervention 219
+  + control cofounding

   + "Results based on a causal model are no better than its underlying assumptions.
 These assumptions can represent a researcher’s knowledge and experience."